Mateuscvieira/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

   Python code.
 The :ref:`best_practices/reducing_dag_complexity` document provides some areas that you might look at when you want to reduce complexity of your code.
 * improve utilization of your resources.
-This is when you have a free capacity in your system that seems underutilized (again CPU, memory I/O, networking are the prime candidates) - you can take actions like increasing number of schedulers, parsing processes or decreasing intervals for more frequent actions might bring improvements in performance at the expense of higher utilization of those.
+This is when you have a free capacity in your system that seems underutilized (again CPU, memory I/O, networking are the prime candidates) - increasing the number of schedulers, parsing processes or decreasing intervals for more frequent actions might bring improvements in performance at the expense of higher utilization of resources.
 * increase hardware capacity (for example if you see that CPU is limiting you or that I/O you use for DAG filesystem is at its limits).
 Often the problem with scheduler performance is simply because your system is not "capable" enough and this might be the only way.
 For example if